 Aayush Chaudhary, 9, like any other kid loves to play with his friends.
-His mother, Mina Chaudhary is a member of Tharu Community Organic Homestay of Birendranagar-9, Surkhet.
+Mina Chaudhary, his mother is a member of Tharu Community Organic Homestay of Birendranagar-9, Surkhet.
 “I am the only man in my family”, he says.
-It may sound odd to hear the aforementioned phrase from a young boy like him, but he means to say that he’s the only male member in his family to take care of his mother and old grandmother in absence of his father, who is in the army.
+It may sound odd to hear this phrase from a young boy like him, but what he means to say is that he’s the only male member in his family to take care of his mother and old grandmother in absence of his father, who is in the army.

-“All thanks to Caritas as we can now offer a good room to our guests.
+“All thanks to Caritas as we now can offer semi furnished room to homestay guests.
 And when there are no guests, I can study, play and laze around in this room.”

-The room has not yet been used by the guests due to COVID situation, however he is confident about guests loving it.
+The room has not yet been used by guests due to COVID-19 situation, however he is confident about guests loving it.

 “Some of my friends’ parents are also involved in the Homestay Project, so while playing, we make sure to converse in English”, he reveals.
-He practices English so he can interact with the homestay guests and plans to perform cultural dance for them.
-He rarely participated in the cultural activities, but after the project he is motivated to join community women (girls of his age) in homestay cultural program.
+He practices English so he can interact with homestay guests and plans to perform cultural dance for them.
+He rarely participates in cultural program but after the homestay project, he along with other children in the community are motivated to participate in cultural dance and songs.

-He learns dancing from elders and from You Tube videos.
-Caritas’ WIFI support has made it possible for him to learn innovative dance moves from videos, as well avoided him from going outside (to play) home during COVID-19.
-Before he used to go outside and play with friends, visit market and friends’ house unnecessarily, but after internet connection in his house, watching videos and playing video games are his favorite pastime.
-His mother complains watching too much videos and playing games may affect his eyes, but during COVID situation, that’s the only option left with parents to make children stay home.
-He is aware of COVID, and importance of mask, sanitizers and social distancing.
+He learns dance from elders in cultural program, and also from You Tube.
+Caritas’ WIFI support has made it possible for him to learn innovative dance moves from You tube, as well as avoided him from going outside (to play) home during COVID-19.
+Before he used to go outside and play with friends, visit market and friends’ house unnecessarily, but after internet connection in his house, watching videos and playing video games became his favorite pastime.
+His mother complains about him watching too much videos, moreover concerned of his eyes, but since there are no other means of entertainment inside house, parents are quite happy that WIFI-You tube have made their children stay home preventing physical contact with other children, people.

-Despite young age, he is fully aware of the importance of homestay in his life.
+Despite young age, he is fully aware of the importance of homestay project in his life.
 “More guest means more money in the house for my education”, he shares.
-Father’s salary and mother’s tailoring income is insufficient to pay off his school fee and his grandmother’s medicines.
-Therefore, he is willing to do everything to support his mother so she can smoothly operate the homestay business.
+Father’s salary and mother’s tailoring income is insufficient to pay off his school fee and purchase his grandmother’s medicines.
+Therefore, he is willing to do anything to support his mother so she can smoothly operate homestay business.

 Lastly he thanks Caritas, and assures to be the best host family and welcomes everyone to experience the exquisite Tharu culture and loyal hospitality.